Difference Between Ionic and Covalent Bond

 Main Differences Between Ionic and Covalent Bond

-1. Ionic bonds are formed due to transfer of ions between molecules.
+1. Ionic bonds are formed due to the transfer of ions between molecules.
 Covalent bonds are formed due to sharing of electrons between atoms.

 4. Ionic compounds are non-polar, whereas covalent compounds are polar